monatemedia/dealership/README.md

 # MERGE FEATURE BRANCH
 # --------------------

+# List all branches that contain the tip commit of your feature branch
+git branch --contains feature/<name>

 # Make sure all your work is committed on the feature branch
 git status
 git add .